Pilgrimage of Grace: Lincolnshire Rising and early riots

 The Lincolnshire Rising was a brief rising against the separation of the Church of England from papal authority by Henry VIII and the dissolution of the monasteries set in motion by Thomas Cromwell.
 Both planned to assert the nation's religious autonomy and the king's supremacy over religious matters.
 The dissolution of the monasteries resulted in much property being transferred to the Crown.

 The royal commissioners seized not only land, but the church plate, jewels, gold crosses, and bells.
 Silver chalices were replaced by ones made of tin.
-In some instances these items had been donated by local families in thanksgiving for a perceived blessing or in memory of a family member.
+In some instances these items had been donated by local families in thanksgiving or in memory of a family member.
 There was also resistance to the recently passed Statute of Uses, which sought to recover royal fees based on land tenure.

 On 30 September 1536, Dr. John Raynes, Chancellor of the Diocese of Lincoln, and one of Cromwell's commissioners, was addressing the assembled clergy in Bolingbroke, informing them of the new regulations and taxes affecting them.
 One of his clerks further inflamed matters regarding new requirements for the academic standards of the clergy saying "Look to your books, or there will be consequences", which may have worried some of the less educated attendees.
 Word of his discourse and rumours of confiscation spread rapidly throughout Lindsey and soon reached Louth and Horncastle.

 The rising began on 1 October 1536 at St James' Church, Louth, after Vespers, shortly after the closure of Louth Park Abbey.
 The stated aim of the uprising was to protest against the suppression of the monasteries, and not against the rule of Henry VIII himself.